 If you are like me, there are days you feel like you live in your car.
 Shuttling kids here and there and back again.
-I refer to this often as my after-school hustle, but truthfully it’s not just during the school year.
-I live in my car possibly even more in the summer.
+I refer to this often as my after-school hustle, but truthfully it’s not just during the school year– it’s ALLLLL year– winter, spring, summer, fall– each season brings new flavor to the hustle.

 With kids ranging in age from 13- 4, we are constantly toting a variety of things we need to get us through the day: Snacks, drinks, toys, coloring books, reading books, chargers, napkins… and don’t. even. get. me. started. on. the 1/2 full bottles of water.